Feature #1998

 May I ask for clarification; are you talking about maintaining the original menu's complete with their original options, or are you talking about maintaining the original menu's general appearance (more of a visual theme)?

-#13 Updated by skyjake about 9 years ago
+#13 Updated by skyjake over 9 years ago

 I understood he was talking about both the visual style and the contents.

-#14 Updated by vermil about 9 years ago
+#14 Updated by vermil over 9 years ago

 I’m personally not sure the original game menus can easily co-exist with the functionality Deng Team plan to introduce in future without a negative impact on usability (notably game profiles).